tbensky/PrologScheduling/README.md

 have a difficult problem to solve, likely with a large phase-space to explore.
 You're looking at Prolog because you are already stuck on what to do.
 Perhaps you don't see an easy route in a procedural language.
 Your feeling for problems like these is that if a computer does find a solution for you, it'll kind of feel like "magic."

+ So next, maybe you start putting some of your data into some Prolog code, but Prolog doesn't immediately make it obvious how you'll solve your problem.
+Maybe you've already forgotton how difficult your problem is in the first place!

 Prolog, at minimum, makes searching large phase-spaces at least plausible, and the implementation may even be easier on you.
 Finding solutions in large search spaces is kind of magical.